Search the Health Library

 Antwon Allen, a rising senior at Loyola-Blakefield high school, produced, filmed and edited this video about the Johns Hopkins Summer Jobs Program, in which Baltimore City youth are offered internships throughout the Johns Hopkins Health System.

-Please be advised that Friday, February 19th, 2016 is the deadline for the 2016 online application for the Johns Hopkins Summer Jobs Program (JHSJP).
-Only students who successfully submit an online application with required documents will receive notifications regarding next steps in this year’s process.
+Only students who successfully submitted an online application with required documents will receive notifications regarding next steps in this year’s process.
 Thank you for your interest in JHSJP.

-If you are both County resident and student, we are sorry, but this program is only open to residents of Baltimore City or residents of Baltimore County who attend a City school.
+Students who attend a school in Baltimore City but reside in a neighboring county are eligible for employment, but first priority is given to Baltimore City residents.
+If you are both a county resident and student, we are sorry, but this program is only open to residents of Baltimore City or residents of Baltimore County who attend a Baltimore City school.
 We appreciate your interest and would suggest that you contact your high school counselor or county government to learn of similar programs in your area.

-All JHSJP participants must be 15 years of age or older by June 20.
-If you are currently under the age of 15 and will not be 15 by June 20 we are unable to extend an opportunity to participate during this program year.
-We do encourage you to apply when you do meet this age requirement.
+All JHSJP participants must be 15 years of age or older by June 19.
+If you are currently under the age of 15 and will not be 15 by June 19, we are unable to extend an opportunity to participate during this program year.
+We do encourage you to apply when you meet the age requirement.
 We appreciate your interest and would suggest that you contact your high school counselor or government to learn of similar programs available to you.

 - Electronic copy of your most recent report card or transcript,

-- Name and contact information (email address and phone) of 2 Teacher/Counselors who can complete an online recommendation on your behalf.
+- Name and contact information (personal email address and phone) of 2 Teacher/Counselors who can complete an online recommendation on your behalf.